 You should also note that the Labs lineup is always changing.
 One of your favorite features might disappear overnight, so don’t get too used to it—but on the bright side, new features are added all the time, so check back regularly for new toys.

-Are you concerned about the security of your account?
+Are you concerned about the security of your email account?
 You should be.
 Hundreds of millions of Gmail accounts have already been hacked, and hundreds of millions more will be hacked in the future.
 The only way to protect yourself is through ongoing education, and adherence to these important tips and tricks for Gmail.
 Be sure to check out our in-depth blog posts on Gmail security and email security best practices, too!

 50. Choose a strong password.